Ongoing Research

 Research Area 1.
 Workers’ Demographic Responses to Employment Uncertainty

-2. Employment Uncertainty and Fertility—A Global Re-Appraisal
+1. Employment Uncertainty and Fertility—A Global Re-Appraisal (with M. Kreyenfeld and J. Goldstein)

 1.Too Little, Too Weak?
 Parental Leave Policies and Workers’ Bargaining Response